-In this area of study students examine how our understanding of brain structure and function has changed over time and how the brain enables us to interact with the external world around us.
+Students examine how our understanding of brain structure and function has changed over time and how the brain enables us to interact with the external world around us.
 They analyse the roles of specific areas of the brain and the interactions between different areas of the brain that enable complex cognitive tasks to be performed.